-- 3.3 A UK business that provides payment services (as defined in the PSRs 2017) as a regular occupation or business activity in the UK needs to apply to us to become either an authorised PI, a small PI or a registered account information service provider (RAISP), unless it is already another type of payment service provider (PSP) or is exempt or excluded. - Being a small PI is an option available to businesses with an average payment 3.4 transactions turnover that does not exceed €3 million per month and which do not provide account information services (AIS) or payment initiation services (PIS).
-The registration process is cheaper and simpler than authorisation and has no ongoing capital requirements, but there are no passporting rights for small Pls nor may they provide AIS or PIS.
-The conduct of business requirements still apply, as does access to the Financial Ombudsman Service by small Pls' eligible customers (see Chapter 11 -Complaints handling for more information on access to the Ombudsman Service). - A UK business (or a UK branch of a business with its head office outside the European 3.5 Economic Area (EEA)) that intends to issue e-money needs to apply to us to become either an authorised EMI or a small EMI, unless it has permission under Part 4A of the Financial Services and Markets Act 2000 (FSMA) to issue e-money or is exempt.
+- 3.3 A UK business that provides payment services (as defined in the PSRs 2017) as a regular occupation or business activity in the UK needs to apply to us to become either an authorised PI, a small PI or a registered account information service provider (RAISP), unless it is already another type of payment service provider (PSP) or is exempt or excluded. - 3.4 Being a small PI is an option available to businesses with an average payment transactions turnover that does not exceed €3 million per month and which do not provide account information services (AIS) or payment initiation services (PIS).
+The registration process is cheaper and simpler than authorisation and has no ongoing capital requirements, but there are no passporting rights for small Plsnor may they provide AIS or PIS.
+The conduct of business requirements still apply, - as does access to the Financial Ombudsman Service by small Pls' eligible customers (see Chapter 11 - Complaints Handling for more information on access to the Ombudsman Service). - 3.5 A UK business (or a UK branch of a business with its head office outside the European Economic Area (EEA)) that intends to issue e-money needs to apply to us to become either an authorised EMI or a small EMI, unless it has permission under Part 4A of the Financial Services and Markets Act 2000 (FSMA) to issue e-money or is exempt.
 Being a small EMI is an option available to UK businesses whose total business activities are projected to generate average outstanding e-money that does not exceed €5 million.
-There are no passporting rights for small EMIs. - 3.6 In accordance with regulation 32 of the EMRs, EMIs are allowed to provide payment services without being separately authorised under the PSRs 2017.
-For EEA-authorised
+There are no passporting rights for small EMIs.

-EMIs with their head office in the EEA this includes payment services that are unrelated to the issuance of e-money, however, small EMIs are not permitted to provide AIS or PIS.
-If a small EMI provides payment services unrelated to the issuance of e-money, the limits on payment volumes are the same as for a small PI (i.e. the monthly average, over a period of 12 months, of the total amount of relevant payment transactions must not exceed €3 million).
+In accordance with regulation 32 of the EMRs, EMIs are allowed to provide paymentservices without being separately authorised under the PSRs 2017.
+This For EEA-authorised provides payment services unrelated to the issuance of e-money, the limits on payment volumes are the same as for a small PI (i.e. the monthly average, over a period of 12 months, of the total amount of relevant payment transactions must not exceed €3 million).
 Regulation 78A of the EMRs has the effect of placing a requirement on EMIs authorised before 13 January 2018 preventing them from providing AIS or PIS.
 Authorised EMIs will need to apply to us to have this requirement removed (see Chapter 4 - Changes in circumstances of authorisation and registration for more on how such applications should be made).
+Small EMIs cannot provide AIS or PIS.